-Later in this post, you will find a link to the back to school ebook.
-In there, you will find this History of the National Park Service resource (for free).
+Grab my History of the National Park Service resource for free here.
 You’ll receive a three page article, reading comprehension handout, and non-fiction text-feature posters, along with with a guide on how to use everything with your students.
 (This is what I left for my sub to use- it worked so well!)

 Then, I move into teaching about Yellowstone National Park and we do a paired passage- one fiction and one non-fiction.
 Using the parks also exposes students to different vocabulary, so we often do a vocab study as well.
 Usually by this point, I have students hooked on the parks!

 Middle of the Year

 As the year goes on, I pair what we are learning in other subjects to the parks and ELA.
 For example, when we are working on our Iditarod unit, students will learn about Denali National Park.
 And when students are learning about ecosystems in science class they will learn about Everglades NP with me in LA class.
 This is a great way to reinforce the skills/information they are learning in other subjects.

 At the end of every year my students finish up by writing a research paper about one national park.
 They do all the research (including writing notecards), drafting, editing, and publishing.